 We are also determined to address the issue of PET packaging.
 After an expert debate, we will formulate a proposal for a new system that will be the best solution for Serbia.

-A large number of experts have stated clearly that the energy benefitd of mini hydro power plants (MHPPs) are minimal, while the environmental consequences are devastating.
-What else does the country need in order to end this practise?
+A large number of experts have stated clearly that the energy benefits of mini-hydropower plants (MHPPs) are minimal, while the environmental consequences are devastating.
+What else does the country need in order to end this practice?

-– Mini hydro power plants cause damage to the biological balance, especially on small watercourses that are almost streams, and we consider it necessary to ban their construction in the most valuable areas of Serbia.
-Many countries of world and the region have abandoned the construction of mini hydro hubs.
+– Mini hydropower plants cause damage to the biological balance, especially on small watercourses that are almost streams, and we consider it necessary to ban their construction in the most valuable areas of Serbia.
+Many countries of the world and the region have abandoned the construction of mini-hydro hubs.
 The Ministry is preparing an amendment to the Nature Protection Act with which we are proposing the prohibiting of their construction in protected areas.
 The idea is that those MHPPs that have already been constructed in accordance with regulations to continue functioning, provided they were constructed in a technically sound way, and for corrections to be made if they were not.
-Those who still want to build may continue to do so in unprotected areas, and we would protect the most value parts of our nature from further devastation, in a biological, hydrological and geomorphological sense.
+Those who still want to build may continue to do so in unprotected areas, and we would protect the most valuable parts of our nature from further devastation, in a biological, hydrological and geomorphological sense.

 Serbia and the countries of this part of Europe will be among the most threatened regions of the world in climatic terms in the coming years

 The ministry carries out various activities, the most important of which is afforestation, in order to preserve biodiversity, because that is a question of preserving the future of Serbia